 Learn more about the two stage ditch design via Ohio State University's Natural Channel Design pages.
 Links to various modeling software and other helpful tools are available as well.

 The Ohio Department of Natural Resources and The Ohio State University have also developed an educational tool called STREAMS Modules.
 Each module discusses various themes including basic stream knowledge, more advanced channel information as well as river evaluation, assessment and monitoring techniques.

 The Conservancy would also like to acknowledge both Ohio State University and the University of Notre Dame for their monitoring efforts that is developing and has developed the science that guides the Two-stage Ditch Practice.

 *This project has been funded wholly or in part by the United States Environmental Protection Agency under assistance agreement C997548210 to the Indiana Department of Environmental Management.
-The contents of this document do not necessarily reflect the views and policies of the Environmental Protection Agency, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.May 06, 2013
+The contents of this document do not necessarily reflect the views and policies of the Environmental Protection Agency, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.November 28, 2013